Official music video "Sorrow" performed by "Aesthetic Perfection" and "SWARM".

 With my knowledge being in the synth pop scene since the early 80s, I write and publish all about this music genre to keep the scene alive and to develop it further.
 Read all details here: The story behind the origin of Electrozombies.

-Official music video "Turn Me On" performed by "Ras Bolding" taken from the album "Digital Deviant".
+Official music video "Evergreen" performed by "Ladytron" taken from the album "Paradises".